anhtuanbw/interview-test/README.md

 - `base_page.py`: Base class for all page objects.
 - `login_page.py`: Page object for the login page.
 - `home_page.py`: Page object for the home page.
-- `my_account_page.py`: Page object for the My Account page.
-- `account_setting_page.py`: Page object for the Account Settings page.
-- `update_password_page.py`: Page object for the Update Password page.

-## Notes
-- The Production website `www.myer.com.au` has some mechanism to prevent the automation test.
-So we need to do an workaround solution that run the Chrome on debug mode and connect playwright to that instance.
-With that setup we can work arund the block